 Spring eating is lighter after long winters of craving heavier meals.
-Wild spring greens tend to be bitter, as are many homegrown greens or ones available at the farmers market.
-Bitter greens are full of vitamins and help in digestion.
+Wild spring greens tend to be bitter, as are many homegrown greens or ones available at the farmer’s market.
+Bitter greens are full of vitamins and help with digestion.

 One thing to note for seasonal spring eating is a trend of lighter eating: baby salad leaves, bitter greens, fresh herbs & certain fruit

-First of all, what spring vegetables or fruit are in season greatly depends on your climate.
+First of all, what spring vegetables are in season greatly depends on your climate.

 If you live in zone 3, spring might not arrive until May.
 If you are lucky and live in a zone 8 then your spring is much sooner.
 The first ‘day’ of spring is in March, but some have snow then and some are able to purchase foods that are in season already.
 I live in zone 5, somewhat in the middle of these two.